 Soldiers Against Drunk Driving (SADD) is a volunteer based program that promotes sound judgment by providing an additional alternative to eliminating DUI’s amongst our ranks.
 SADD’s mission is a no-questions asked platform where volunteer designated drivers are on call between 11 p.m. – 4 a.m.
-Friday-Saturday and holiday weekends.
-SADD volunteers don’t wear a formal uniform to ensure maximum comfort for inebriated Soldiers.
+Friday-Saturday and holiday weekends, with last call at 3 a.m.
+SADD volunteers don’t wear a formal uniform to ensure maximum comfort for inebriated Service members.
 The program is completely confidential, no information of any patrons is collected or sent to chain of command.
 We exercise anonymity when you utilize our program.

 The Better Opportunities for Single Service Members (BOSS) program represents the voice of the single Service member.
 If you're a single Service member, BOSS members advocate for you by advancing quality of life issues on the installation, and in the barracks, to senior leaders on post and throughout the Army.
 "Let Your Voice Be Heard"

 The BOSS program is based on three program pillars:

 As a member of BOSS, you have a voice in how you live, how you spend your leisure time and how you support the community around you.
 BOSS Single Service Members:

 Want to get involved in the community and don't know how?
 Join BOSS on one of our many volunteer outings or opportunities.

 Garrison BOSS programs are managed by a Senior Enlisted Advisor, MWR Advisor and BOSS President.
 BOSS serves the Single Service member Community - active, guard and reserve - and single parents, geographical bachelors, all US Military Service Branches and Foreign Service Members assigned to the Installation.